banister/texplay/README.markdown

 To compile TexPlay from source, ensure you are in the directory with the Rakefile and type:

-+ rake
++ rake compile

 OR

-+ rake19  (assuming this is the name of your 1.9.1 version of rake)
++ rake19 compile (assuming this is the name of your 1.9.1 version of rake)

 **NB:** be sure to run the version of rake that corresponds to the ruby version you wish to use! on my system I use rake19 for ruby 1.9.1!